symfony/symfony-docs/components/console/helpers/table.rst

 The width of the columns are automatically set using the width of their contents by default.
 You can change this behavior via :method:`Symfony\\Component\\Console\\Helper\\Table::setColumnWidths`::

-    // Sets the left column to 10 characters, the middle to auto and the right to 30 characters.
+    // Sets the left column to 10 characters, the middle to 0, and the right to 30 characters.
-    // The left column will effectively be 13 characters, as the columns content don't fit 10.
+    // The left two columns will effectively be 13 and 24 characters, as the columns' content don't fit within the set values.
-    $table->setColumnWidths(array(10, 'auto', 30));
+    $table->setColumnWidths(array(10, 0, 30));
     $table->render();

 This code results in: